alejandrodobiegonzalez/GroupAssignment1/Group Assignments/readme.md

 _Alejandro Gonzalez and Mike Van Gorder, UP206_
 ### Research Question Introduction: Local and Historical Context of Single Family Housing Dominance

+* Looking at housing data in the urban context of the City of Los Angeles, and the suburban context in Unincorporated Riverside County -- we are interested in what can be learned about the motivations for housing density in communities that are predominantly zoned for single family housing.
+With the failure of housing density bills in the state of California, we want to explore how single family housing can be a upzoned and used for affordable housing.

-* What places have changed from Single Family Housing only (R1) to R3-R5 and why?
+* #### _What places have changed from Single Family Housing only (R1) to R3-R5 and why?
 Did that upzoning result in housing getting built?
-Where is housing needed where it is still being refused?
+Where is housing needed where it is still being refused?_

 * ##### _If targeting upzoning is being employed as a means of densification and offered as a solution to the housing problem, how well is this approach working?_